Lilian333L/PlusRent/VERCEL_DEPLOYMENT_GUIDE.md

 ## Current Status
-✅ **Local server is running perfectly on http://localhost:3001** ✅ **Login functionality is working with default credentials: admin / admin123** ✅ **All API endpoints are functional**
+✅ **Local server is running perfectly on http://localhost:3001** ✅ **All API endpoints are functional**

 ## Manual Vercel Deployment Steps